ANALYSIS-Bonds back in a tailspin as 'higher for longer' narrative hits

 But in echoes of the volatile conditions seen during March's banking crisis, trading in euro zone benchmark German government bond futures were briefly interrupted on Thursday when bond yields spiked.

-Investors took hawkish U.S. Federal Reserve June meeting minutes, strong U.S. services sector data and private payrolls numbers as signs that the Fed -- and other central banks -- may have to keep rates higher for longer.
-Weaker-than-expected non-farm payrolls data did little to change the mood on Friday.
+Investors took hawkish U.S. Federal Reserve June meeting minutes, strong U.S. services sector data and private payrolls numbers earlier this week as signs that the Fed -- and other central banks -- may have to keep rates higher for longer.

+Weaker-than-expected U.S. non-farm payrolls data pushed two-year yields off their highs on Friday, but did little to soothe the selloff in longer-dated bonds.

 "Markets are saying that inflation is too high, and growth is still too strong, and we need more rate hikes," said Mike Riddell, senior portfolio manager at Allianz Global Investors.